 There is much you can do to help create a good divorce.
 As you navigate the process, the following (over three posts) are just a few suggestions that may assist you in making it a bit more graceful.

 Your Divorce is More Than a Legal Proceeding

 You may simply want your divorce finalized as quickly as possible so you can move on.
 However, it is important to remember that your divorce encompasses more than the legal proceedings alone.

 There are mental, emotional, and physical aspects to consider, as well.
 By paying attention to all these elements, you stand a much better chance of emerging from your divorce healthy, whole, and ready to embrace your new life.

-Based not only on what my clients have shared, but also on my own personal divorce story, it is not uncommon to experience mood swings and uncomfortable feelings during divorce.
+Based not only on what my clients have shared but also on my own personal divorce story, it is not uncommon to experience mood swings and uncomfortable feelings during the divorce.
 You may be mentally and physically weary from time to time, requiring more rest than normal.